akkeris/buildshuttle/README.md

 *  `PORT` - The port number to use to listen to new builds.
 *  `NO_CACHE` - Whether to cache layers as much as possible during builds.
 If set to `true` docker build will not cache the pull or build.
 *  `DOCKER_BUILD_IMAGE` - The docker image to use when spinning up worker nodes, the image defaults to `akkeris/buildshuttle:latest`
 *  `DOCKER_BUILD_SETTINGS` -  A JSON structure passed into the `Docker` constructor telling the builder where to connect to for dockerd.
-Defaults to `{socketPath: '/var/run/docker.sock'}`
+Defaults to `{socketPath: '/var/run/docker.sock'}`.
+See [dockerode](https://github.com/apocas/dockerode#getting-started) for general settings that can be used here.
+In addition, see Getting Started section for more information.
 *  `S3_BUCKET`, `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_LOCATION` - Amazon S3 service to use to store build sources.
 Note that during tests it uses a temporary folder on the file system to simulate storing and reading from S3 and therefore the S3 services are not required for tests.
 *  `EXTRA_BUILD_ARGS` - A json object where each key:value pair defines a new environment variable (ARG in docker) that is injected into the build.
 Note: sensitive information should not be injected should anyone have access to the resulting docker image.
 *  `MAXIMUM_PARALLEL_BUILDS` - The maximum amount of parallel builds, this defaults to 4.
-*  `DEBUG` - If set to any value it will print out information on requests received, stream build logs and other debugging information.
+*  `DEBUG` - This uses the node [debug](https://www.npmjs.com/package/debug) module.
+Set to `DEBUG=*` to get all debug information, or `DEBUG=buildshuttle,buildshuttle-worker` to just receive debug information on the build shuttle.
+* `TIMEOUT_IN_MS` - The timeout for builds, this is in milliseconds, the default is 20 minutes (or 1000 * 60 * 20).

 ## Starting